-- 6.10 The successful prevention of fraud is dependent on risk awareness, the effectiveness of training (including induction) and the responsiveness of staff throughout the Council. - 6.11 Management will provide induction and ongoing training to staff, particularly those involved in financial processes and systems to ensure that their duties and responsibilities are regularly highlighted and reinforced. - 6.12 Internal Audit will provide fraud awareness training on request and will publish its successes to raise awareness.
+- 6.9 The successful prevention of fraud is dependent on risk awareness, the effectiveness of induction and training and the responsiveness of employees throughout the Council. - 6.10 Management will provide induction and ongoing training to employees, particularly those involved in financial processes and systems to ensure that their duties and responsibilities are regularly highlighted and reinforced. - 6.11 Internal Audit will provide fraud awareness training on request and will publish its successes to raise awareness.